Observation of resonant scattering between ultracold heteronuclear Feshbach molecules

 \subsection{Finite-range low-energy model}

-Section~\ref{appendix1} suggests that the experimentally observed atom-dimer loss feature is associated with the lowest NaRb$_2$ trimer in the second Efimov branch.
 To treat the Na$_2$Rb$_2$ and NaRb$_3$ tetramers, we employ a finite-range model that excludes both Rb$_2$ dimers and Na$_2$ dimers.
 As a consequence, the model describes the NaRb$_2$ and Na$_2$Rb trimers that live in the upper Efimov branch but not those that live in the lower Efimov branch.

 The model assumes that each Rb-Na pair interacts through an attractive two-body Gaussian potential with fixed range $r_0$ and variable depth $v_0$; the depth $v_0$ is adjusted to dial in the desired value of the interspecies scattering length $a$.
-In addition, each Na-Rb-Rb triple interacts through a purely repulsive Gaussian three-body potential with range $R_0$ and height $V_{0,{\rm Rb}}$~\cite{Blume2014} (note this three-body interaction potential is distinct from the effective adiabatic potentials discussed in Sec.~\ref{appendix1}).
+In addition, each Na-Rb-Rb triple interacts through a purely repulsive Gaussian three-body potential with range $R_0$ and height $V_{0,{\rm Rb}}$~\cite{Blume2014} (note this three-body interaction potential is distinct from the effective adiabatic potentials discussed in Appendix~\hyperref[appendix1]{\ref{appendix1}}).
 Similarly, each Na-Na-Rb triple interacts through a purely repulsive Gaussian three-body potential with the same range $R_0$ and height $V_{0,{\rm Na}}$.
 Throughout, the range $R_0$ is fixed.
-The height $V_{0,{\rm Rb}}$, which serves to set the energy scale of the NaRb$_2$ trimer, is also fixed and choosen such that the interspecies scattering length $a$ at which the NaRb$_2$ trimer energy hits the atom-dimer threshold is a few times larger than $r_0$ and $R_0$; this separation of scales ensures that the results are, to a good approximation, independent of the details of the model potentials.
+The height $V_{0,{\rm Rb}}$, which serves to set the energy scale of the NaRb$_2$ trimer, is also fixed and chosen such that the interspecies scattering length $a$ at which the NaRb$_2$ trimer energy hits the atom-dimer threshold is a few times larger than $r_0$ and $R_0$; this separation of scales ensures that the results are, to a good approximation, independent of the details of the model potentials.
 The height $V_{0,{\rm Na}}$, in turn, is varied.
-For each fixed $V_{0,{\rm Na}}$, the Na$_2$Rb trimer and Na$_2$Rb$_2$ tetramer energies are calculated as a function of $a$ and the critical scattering lengths $a_{\rm ad,Rb}^*$ and $a_{\rm dd}^*$ are determined.
+For each fixed $V_{0,{\rm Na}}$, the NaRb$_2$ trimer and Na$_2$Rb$_2$ tetramer energies are calculated as a function of $a$ and the critical scattering lengths $a_{\rm ad,Rb}^*$ and $a_{\rm dd}^*$ are determined.